robbai/robbai.github.io/_posts/2024-09-14-optimally-drafting.markdown

 To adjust for the difference in magnitude of the sample size between different matchups, it is important to calculate confidence bounds for the win-rates between matchups.

+The confidence bounds will be 2 standard deviations above and below the win-rate, where the upper win-rate will be used for the perspective of the opponent, and the lower win-rate will be used for our perspective.

+By using confidence bounds when calculating the safety of a champion, we effectively penalise choosing champions who have a low pick-rate, as well as penalise champions would potentially have a bad matchup against a low pick-rate champion.
+On the other hand, for the opponent, these effects are reversed.

+In essence, we assume the opponent has the better side of the odds, in order to maximise the safety of our pick against the influence of differing pick-rates between the different champions.

 <!---
 TODO
 -->